Make Ludington MI your Next Getaway

 106 N James St, Ludington, MI 49431

 Keeper’s Fish Shack was just what we needed to refuel at lunch.
-This carry-out-only spot offers plenty of seating under shaded umbrellas to enjoy their salted and freshwater fare.
+This seasonal, carry-out-only spot offers plenty of seating under shaded umbrellas to enjoy their salted and freshwater fare.

 Portions are generous; my kids split the fried shrimp while my nephew and I enjoyed some local Lake Michigan whitefish.
 No matter which dish you choose, don’t forget the tartar sauce: it’s homemade, and the perfect complement to any meal.